-In my last post we covered the main function of the engine, which is to create the spinning motion.
+In our last post we covered the main function of the engine, which is to create the spinning motion.
 We also touched about the combustion chambers and the crankshaft.
-We talked a little bit about the role of the pistons, and today I’ll go a bit deeper on that piece as well as the rings that go with and the main bearings.
+We talked a little bit about the role of the pistons, and today we’ll go a bit deeper on that piece as well as the rings that go with and the main bearings.

 So going back to the crankshaft, it spins pretty quickly, and it has to be able to rotate while staying connected to the block – this is the job of the main bearings.
 They’re these little, almost-round, really smooth straps.
 They balance the crankshaft so that when it spins at lightning speed, it doesn’t shake apart.